prakhar1989/hugo-blog/content/articles/the-domain-name-system.md

 ### DNS Resolution

-Now that we know the overall architecture of the DNS lets see if we can figure out a typical DNS resolution happens.
-Although the full cycle spans multiple steps, the fact that there's heavy levels of caching at each step ensures that no typical name-server is inundated with requests.
+Now that we know the overall architecture of the DNS lets see if we can figure out how a typical DNS resolution happens.
+Although the full cycle spans multiple steps, in practice heavy levels of caching at each step ensures that no typical name-server is inundated with requests.
 However, let's assume that in this example all our caches are purged and hence our query goes via the root.

 Suppose the DNS query is for: [www.google.com](http://www.google.com/)